 Where is it?

-The food bank is located in our offices at the Community Hub, 34 McDougall Street.
-This is the only food bank in the Upper Clutha and is stocked with a variety of canned, non-perishable and perishable goods including fresh milk, bread and meat.
+The foodbank is located in our offices at the Community Hub, 34 McDougall Street.
+This is the only foodbank in the Upper Clutha and is stocked with a variety of canned, non-perishable and perishable goods including milk, bread and meat.

 How does someone access it?

-The food bank is open to anyone.
-People can come in anytime during business hours.
-After a brief interview to determine the financial and social situation, clients are supported to create a food parcel.
+The application form for a food parcel is available here.
 If further support is needed, a referral can be made to the Budget Advisory Service or any other social support services.
-The food bank screening tool is available here.

 Donations to the food bank are gratefully received, and these can be dropped off at the Community Networks office, Community Hub, 34 McDougal Street or in the marked bin at New World Wanaka.